adityasolanki205/ML_Pipeline_using_Kubeflow/.ipynb_checkpoints/README-checkpoint.md

     pipeline_job.run()
 ```

 8. **Metadata Management**: At last we simply verify the metadata of the pipeline.
 The output artifacts are provided in output artifacts folder.
+9. **Delete Infrastructure (Optional)**: Please delete below mentioned services

+    - Workbench
+    - Storage Bucket
+    - Artifact Repository created in Artifact Registry
+    - Undeploy the model from endpoint
+    - Delete the endpoint
+    - Delete model from model registry
+    - Delete data from Metadata management

 ## Implementation
 To test the code we need to do the following: